lucasmafra/type-dynamo/README.md

 find(partitionKey: PartitionKey) // makes either a GetItem or Query, depending whether the schema has declared a sortKey.
 ```

-This way, TypeDynamo will allways make the Dynamo request that fits best to your use case.
+This way, TypeDynamo will allways make the Dynamo request that best fits to your use case.

-A great thing about *find* is that it comes with a built-in workaround for DynamoDB limitations in the size of the result for [BatchGetItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html), [Scan](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html) and [Query](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) methods.
+A great thing about *find* is that it comes with a built-in workaround for DynamoDB limitations in the result size for [BatchGetItem](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchGetItem.html), [Scan](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html) and [Query](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html) methods, so you don't have to worry about that.

 Also, *find* method is strongly typed so if you try to pass invalid arguments TypeScript will complain about it.
 In our User example, all of these calls would cause a compiler error: